AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     * 3d1.
 BiteBuddy compares the first 2 indexes only and ignores the additional indexes.

       Use case resumes from step 4.

+**Use case: UC18 - Display help information**

+System: BiteBuddy
+Actor: User
+Preconditions: BiteBuddy is running.
+Guarantees: Relevant help information is shown to the user.

+**MSS**
+1. User requests for help with a specific command.
+2. BiteBuddy displays detailed usage for the specified command.

+Use case ends.

+**Extensions**
+* 1a.
+The given command is invalid.
+    * 1a1.
+BiteBuddy shows a message that the command is unrecognized.

+    Use case ends.

+**Use case: UC19 - Clear all food places**

+System: BiteBuddy
+Actor: User
+Preconditions: At least one food place exists.
+Guarantees: If successful, all food places are removed from the address book.

+**MSS**
+1. User requests to clear all food places.
+2. BiteBuddy deletes all food places from the address book and displays a confirmation message.

+Use case ends.

 ### Non-Functional Requirements